-A BIG argument has been going on in the marketing world for the past decade – is marketing an art? or a science?
+A debate has been raging in the marketing world for the past decade – is marketing an art, or a science?

 On the art side of the argument, marketers say that it takes human creativity to connect to humans – which is true.